retiman/homekeeper/README.txt

 ========

 Any paths listed in the `excludes` directive in `homekeeper.json` will be ignored by homekeeper when linking.
-The only exception is if the path is also in the `cherrypicks` directive (see below).